elugens/hello-javascript/docs/browser-related-questions/miscellaneous-browser-questions/event-loop-microtasks-macrotasks.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Microtasks come solely from our code.
 Promises usually create them: an execution of .then/catch/finally handler becomes a microtask.
 Microtasks are used “under the cover” of await, as it is another form of promise handling.
 There is also a special function `queueMicrotask(func)` that queues func for execution in the microtask queue.<br/> Immediately after every macro task, the engine executes all tasks from the microtask queue before running any other macro tasks or rendering or anything else.
-All microtasks get completed before any other event handling, rendering, or macrotask.
+All microtasks complete before any other event handling, rendering, or macrotask.

 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />